Ezhai Uzhavan

 Ezhai Uzhavan is a 1952 Indian Tamil-language film directed by K. B. Nagabhushanam.
 The film stars M. Sriramamurthy and Anjali Devi.
 It was released on 17 October 1952.

 Plot

 A young man in a Zamin village loves a girl.
-The evil son of the Zamindar also wants that girl.
-The zamindar's son uses his might and evicts the young man out of the zamin village.
-The young man returns to the village, over-powers the zamin and gets all zamin land to be distributed among the villagers.
+The evil son of the zamindar also wants that girl.
+The zamindar's son uses his might and evicts the young man from the Zamin village controlled by the zamindar.
+The young man returns to the village, overpowers the zamindar's henchmen and gets all Zamin land distributed among the villagers.

 Cast

 List adapted from the database of Film News Anandan and from the Encyclopedia of Indian Cinema.